Easy Brussels Sprouts Gratin (Video)

 PIN Easy Brussels Sprouts Gratin to try it later!

-So for today’s Friday Favorites post I’m reminding you about this favorite side dish recipe!
-These delicious Brussels Sprouts are definitely the siblings of several other easy vegetable gratin recipes I’ve made through the years, and any of these gratin dishes can be assembled earlier in the day and then put in the oven to finish cooking while you carve the turkey and make the gravy.
+So for today’s Friday Favorites post I’m reminding you about this favorite gratin recipe with Brussels Sprouts!
+These delicious Brussels Sprouts are definitely the siblings of several other easy vegetable gratin recipes I’ve made through the years, and all of these holiday gratin dishes are delicious!

 I tested this out on my gorgeous niece Alyson who stopped by to pick up some soup, and she gave it an enthusiastic two thumbs up!
 And if you’re looking for a new way to cook Brussels Sprouts, please give this one a try.